 Thanksgiving is a wonderful time to be grateful.
 It also can be very hectic when you're preparing all of the food.
 Start prepping these make ahead Thanksgiving foods and see how stress-free your day becomes!

 Oh, Thanksgiving.
-It's a time to focus on your gratitude and to give thanks for all that you have.
+It's a time to focus on thankfulness and to be grateful for all that you have.
 But do you ever find yourself dreading it, too?
 You want to have all of your family over and enjoy them.
 But let's be real, who can really enjoy anything when you're so busy stressing?
 When are you going to have time and space to make all of the delicious things?!

 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

 Well, Freebs, you've come to the right place.
-We've got the ultimate list of the BEST make ahead Thanksgiving foods, just for you!
+We've got the ultimate list of the BEST make-ahead Thanksgiving foods, so you can be more productive and less stressed!
 Oh, and these aren't just for Thanksgiving, either.
-You can use this list for Christmas, Easter, and any other holiday or get together that you would prefer to be stress-free over.
-Just save us some rolls and we'll call it even, mmmkay? 😉
+Use this list for Christmas, Easter, and any other holiday or get together, and you'll be a rock star!
+Just save us some rolls, and we'll call it even, mmkay? 😉

 MAKE AHEAD THANKSGIVING FOOD YOU CAN FREEZE

-Try making these delicious desserts ahead of time!
-You'll really see a difference in your prep time on Thanksgiving!
+Try making these delicious desserts ahead of time.
+You'll really see a difference in your prep time on Thanksgiving.
+Streamlining for the win!